aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 *A “da” rating of 4 on an eatery window in Wales.
 Food hygiene here is “good”*

-The technology predicted two things: the hygiene rating of a food outlet that was waiting for inspection, and the probability that it would be broadly “non-compliant” (a 0, 1 or 2 rating) or “compliant” (a 3, 4 or 5 rating).
+The technology predicted two things: the hygiene rating of a food outlet that was waiting for inspection, and the probability that it would be broadly clean (a 3, 4 or 5 rating).

 <img src="/images/user_guide_p8.jpg" alt="drawing" width="600"/>